miquelindia90/MachineTranslationAPI/README.md

 # MachineTranslationAPI

 Welcome to the MachineTranslationAPI repository!
-Here you will find all the scripts you need to train a powerful machine translation model from scratch, without relying on any pre-trained models.
-Once trained, you can easily deploy the model as an API, making it accessible for translation tasks.
+Here you will find all the scripts you need to train neural machine translation models from scratch, without relying on any pre-trained models.
+Once trained, you can easily deploy these models as an API, making it accessible for translation tasks.
 The API is also dockerized, allowing for seamless deployment on any cloud platform.
-Get ready to unlock the potential of machine translation with this versatile and user-friendly repository!
+Any doubt or question, please feel free to contact me or write any issue in the repository.

 If you don't want to train the models, there are also available pre-trained models.
-We provide two versions: 12 SDMT models and a unique Multilingual model.
+We currently provide a set of 12 SDMT models.
+I'm working on a secord version of a multilingual model, that will be available soon.

 ## Using the API